Off-duty police officer killed in crash on the FDR Drive

 NEW YORK (WABC) -- Authorities say an off-duty police officer was killed and two other people were injured when their car crashed on the FDR Drive Saturday morning.

-Police say the driver of a black Lexus sedan lost control, and the vehicle slammed into a divider and overturned.
+Police say the driver of a black Lexus sedan was going at a high rate of speed when he lost control, and the vehicle slammed into a divider and overturned.

+A 25-year-old male passenger and a 25-year-old female passenger were both ejected from the car.
+The woman sustained a severed right foot.

+Both passengers are listed in serious but stable condition.
+The man is a member of the FDNY.

-Police shut down the FDR in both directions following the accident but all lanes have since reopened.
+Police shut down the FDR in both directions for several hours following the accident but all lanes have since reopened.

 The cause of the crash is under investigation.